 Source: National Association of Realtors Q3 2019 Metropolitan Median Area Prices and Affordability report.

 *Estimated Monthly Mortgage Payment is based on median home prices for the metro area in Q3 2019, a 20 percent down payment and a 30-year fixed mortgage at 3.75 percent.
 Estimate reflects principal and interest, but not property taxes and insurance.

 How Much Can You Borrow in Tennessee?

 Most homeowners apply for either an FHA or conventional loan, but both have their limits.
-In Tennessee, the limit for conventional loans is slightly lower than FHA, but both are more than enough to cover the median home price of $132,110 in the state.
+In Tennessee, the limit for conventional loans is slightly lower than FHA, but both are more than enough to cover the median home price of $172,000 in the state as of late 2019.
 Below is a table that will show you the FHA and conventional loan limits in Tennessee, as well as other states.